 When an employee is out of the work place more than 30 days, the supervisor must create a personnel action in the Lawson System placing the employee on inactive status.
-When an employee is on inactive status, he/she is not entitled to accrue additional vacation or sick accruals, or receive bilingual pay or cell phone allowance.
+When an employee is on inactive status, he/she is not entitled to accrue additional vacation or sick accruals.